ProvableHQ/ARCs/arc-0021/README.md

 Sync provider nodes are dedicated Aleo-run sync providers.
 They aim to provide new nodes in the network with a reliable source of the chain state.

 Much like beacons, they maintain 20% of their peering capacity free below the `max-peers` limit to accept new connections and don't connect to any peers on their own initiative.
 In other words, `min-peers` is ignored for these nodes.
+They do, however, periodically connect to other randomly-selected sync providers in order to keep chain state in sync.

 ### Crawler nodes